-Poll: Do you think it is okay to spank a child?
+Poll: Is it okay to spank a child?
 Vote Now!

-The Moving Mercenaries: A place for writers to help each other out, connect, and have a good time.
-Anyone is welcome to join.
+The Moving Mercenaries: A forum for writers to help each other out, connect, and have a good time.
+Everyone is welcome to join.

 Reposted from another Author's profile.
-I cannot remember who it was.
-Credits to whoever made these hilarious jokes.
+Credits to the rightful creator.

 Kids are Quick